syncfusion/blazor-docs/src/schedule/scheduler/appointments.md

 ## Get the entire appointment collections

-The entire collection of appointments rendered on the Scheduler can be accessed using the `GetEvents` public method.
+The entire collection of appointments rendered on the Scheduler can be accessed using the `GetEventsAsync` public method.
 In the following example, entire appointment collection rendered on the Scheduler has been traced in `DataBound` event.

 ```csharp
 @using Syncfusion.Blazor.Schedule